GrinonBarrett/Taksidos/Fzugah.md

 ### Fzugah, Avatar
 The devouring flame.
 This avatar is a manifestation of Fzugah's power.
+A giant blaze of flame displaying every color known to every eye, radiating and pulsating as they continually transition.

 **Creature Type**: Fzugah is an Eldritch creature.